-The Board will, from time to time, make a determination as to whether the Chief Executive Officer of the Corporation should also serve as the Chairman of the Board.
-At all times, the Chairman of the Board shall be responsible for the management and functioning of the Board and the Chief Executive Officer is responsible to the Board for the overall management and functioning of the Corporation.
+- Chairperson of the Board.
+The Board will, from time to time, make a determination as to whether the Chief Executive Officer of the Corporation should also serve as the Chairperson of the Board.
+At all times, the Chairperson of the Board shall be responsible for the management and functioning of the Board and the Chief Executive Officer is responsible to the Board for the overall management and functioning of the Corporation.

 - leadership and vision;

 - keeping the Board informed on matters affecting the Corporation and its operating units;

 - performance of the business (including such measurements as total stockholder return and achievement of financial objectives and goals);

 - development and implementation of initiatives to provide long-term economic benefit to the Corporation;

 - development of management.

 In addition, the Non-Management Directors will review annually management succession plans and development programs for members of executive management, including the Chief Executive Officer.
 Specifically, the Nominating and Corporate Governance Committee will oversee a Chief Executive Officer succession process, which will: